christopher-dG/osr2mp4-bot/README.md

 See [/u/osu-bot](https://reddit.com/u/osu-bot).
 This is just a thin wrapper around [osr2mp4](https://github.com/uyitroa/osr2mp4-core), all credit belongs there.

-To use it, comment `/u/osu-bot record` on a score post.
+Most of its work is done automatically, but you can also trigger it manually by commenting `/u/osu-bot record` on a score post.

 ### Dev Notes